RubyRaven6/rubys-patchsite/tutorials/how_to_add_hack.md

     - `"name":` is the name displayed by the patcher
     - `"description":` is the description displayed by the patcher
     - `"outputName":` is the name of the patched ROM that is downloaded
 4. Create a `patches.zip` file in your patching page directory containing all of the patches.
-It is recommended this is done by following the below instructions, but it can also be done manually, or by making sure the PR starts with the name `[ZIP PATCHES]`.
+It is recommended this is done by following the below instructions, but it can also be done manually, ~~or by making sure the PR starts with the name `[ZIP PATCHES]`~~ (*coming soon*).
     > Note:
     > This `patch.zip` file cannot exceed GitHub's 100MB maximum file size.
     > If this zip file is too large, errors may occur with the patcher, although the exact file size that causes this is unknown.